New York Landlord-Tenant Law

 Landlords need to give reasonable notice before entering a property – usually around 24 hours.
 They should also only enter a reasonable time like between working hours to maintain a tenant’s privacy.

 TurboTenant has utilized many municipal sources along with official state statutes in order to compile this information to the best of our ability.
-However, local laws are always in flux and landlords and tenants alike should be sure to do their due diligence and consult legal help when it’s needed.
-We hope the following list can serve as a valuable resource and allow you to succeed as a landlord or tenant in New York.
+However, local laws are always in flux and landlords and tenants alike should do their due diligence and consult legal help when it’s needed.
+We hope the following list can serve as a valuable resource and allow you to succeed as a tenant or landlord in New York.
 Be sure to take proper precautions when it comes to finding the top candidates for your unit by utilizing our online rental application and tenant screening services.

 New York Landlord-Tenant Law Resources